hurunyi/MaskWM/README.md

     --model_name "ED_32bits" \
     --image_name "00"
 ```
+Unlike **MaskMark-D**, this command enables adaptive **local** watermark embedding during generation.
+The watermark is primarily embedded within the mask-selected region, while the rest of the image is designed to contain minimal or no watermark signal.

-The generated results will be saved to the `results/` directory.
+All results will be saved in the `results/ED_32bits` directory.

 ## 🛠️ Training
 Training code will be released in a future update.
 Stay tuned!